alexpovel/srgn/README.md

 [**language grammar-aware**]((https://tree-sitter.github.io/tree-sitter/)) scope can be given, which scopes to **syntactical elements of source code** (think, for example, "all bodies of `class` definitions in Python").
-If both are given, the regular expression pattern is then **only applied *within* that first scope**.
+If both are given, the regular expression pattern is then **only applied *within* that first, language scope**.
 This enables search and manipulation at precision not normally possible using plain regular expressions, and serving a dimension different from tools such as *Rename all* in IDEs.

 For example, consider this (pointless) Python source file: